 Hover over your image in the Post Editor and click the pencil icon to open the Image Details panel.

 Click the Size dropdown.
-There will be at least three default sizes Thumbnail, Medium, and Full.
+There will be at least three default sizes: Thumbnail, Medium, and Full.
 Beside each, the pixel dimensions of the image are specified.
 The dimensions of Full size and Medium vary by the image.
-The size of the thumbnail is usually 150 by 150 pixels with a hard crop, meaning some of the image will be clipped.
+The size of the thumbnail is usually 150 x 150 pixels with a hard crop, meaning some of the image will be clipped.

 Resizing WordPress images to match is very easy.
 Simply use the last option on the dropdown – Custom Size.